Greater Belfast Part 1

 One of the Anti-Aircraft Crews was completely wiped out and there were a number of killed and injured throughout the Barracks.

 Between 20th June 1942 and 8th February 1943 this was also home to 234th Military Police Company of the United States Army.

-Damage in Victoria Barracks (Imperial War Museum Photographs)
+The Cookhouse in Victoria Barracks on 16th March 1942 (Imperial War Museum Photographs)

 Damage to Victoria Barracks.
 (Imperial War Museum Photographs)

 This final photograph of the Blitz Damage to Victoria Barracks is interesting because a Barrage Balloon can be seen in the centre top of the picture.
 (IWM Photos)

 This selection of photographs shows the extensive damage to Victoria Barracks following the Bombing.
 (Imperial War Museum Pictures)